btcven/locha/documentation/en/examples/bitcoin_daemons.md

-# Using bitcoin daemons in Locha Mesh
+# Using Bitcoin daemons in Locha Mesh